Key Takeaways:

 Undergraduate Tuition/Fees: $10,822

 Arizona State University offers an accredited online bachelor’s in biology program that delves into the basic organization and processes of life, from molecules to ecosystems.
-A total of 39 classes and 120 credit hours are required for the bachelor’s in biological sciences program.
+39 classes and 120 credit hours are required for the bachelor’s in biological sciences program.

-Classes run 7.5 weeks, and all courses are delivered online.
-These courses include conceptual approaches to biology, general chemistry, and statistics for life sciences.
+Classes run 7.5 weeks and are delivered online.
+They include conceptual approaches to biology, general chemistry, and statistics for life sciences.
 All classes are taught by the same ASU faculty who teach on campus.

 ASU is an accredited and highly ranked public institution.
 In fact, U.S. News and World Report ranks the school #115 in best national universities.
 Also, the online bachelor’s programs rank #2 in the country.